Marijuana (Cannabis)

 Marijuana Products – Topically Applied

-In the past several years, there has been a large surge in the availability and demand of topical marijuana products, mostly cannabidiol (CBD)-based for medical uses, including for pain, itching (pruritus), and general skincare.
-While over-the-counter (OTC) CBD-based products are the most commonly used due to greater availability and less expense, there is growing use of topical products that also include significant amounts of THC which require special physician recomendations.
+In the past several years, there has been a large surge in the availability and demand of topical marijuana products, mostly cannabidiol (CBD)-based for medical uses, including pain, itching (pruritus), and general skin care.
+While over-the-counter (OTC) CBD-based products are the most commonly used due to greater availability and less expense, there is growing use of topical products that also include significant amounts of THC which require special physician recommendations.
 In LA, there are currently four topical formulations containing THC.

 See: LA Marijuana Products – Topicals